Hercules (1997 film): Live-action remake

 On April 29, 2020, it was reported that a live-action remake of Hercules is under development at Walt Disney Pictures, with the producers of the CGI remake of The Lion King (Jeffrey Silver and Karen Gilchrist) set to produce the film.
 Joe and Anthony Russo were to serve as producers on the film through their AGBO banner, with Dave Callaham as screenwriter.
 On May 7, 2020, the Russo brothers stated that the remake would not be a "literal translation" as they want the film to have new elements yet still being "something that's in the vein of the original and inspired by it".

 In June 2022, it was announced that Guy Ritchie, who had previously directed Disney's live-action Aladdin remake, had signed on to direct the film.
 Joe Russo told GamesRadar+ that the remake would pay homage to the original with a more modern spin on it and revealed that it would also be a modern musical inspired by TikTok.
-In 2025, it was announced that the film was going through a creative struggle, with the Russo Brothers wanting the film to primarily revolve around Hades, while Disney is leaning towards a more faithful adaptation of the original animated film following the backlash of the TikTok-inspired tone.